 It runs west of the old Dutch Canal.
 Which is believed to have been built by the Portuguese and fortified by the Dutch.
 The Sri Lankan government has recently commenced restoration work in the canal.

 Dutch Canal was built with the primary goal of draining salt water out of the Muthirajawela wetlands which are located in the city of Negombo.
 This was done because the British intended to grow paddy in the Muthurajawela marshes.
 But they found that the sea water that flooded the area with the changes in tide, gave rise to unfavorable circumstances for paddy cultivation.
 The project was initiated under the guidance of the British Agent of Revenue and Commerce, Garvin Hamilton.
-Thus the Dutch Canal is also known as the Hamilton Canal.
+So the Dutch Canal is also known as the Hamilton Canal.

 This majestic canal is used today to transport tourists across the city.
 There are lots of tour operators in the area that you can get in touch with if you desire to enjoy an idyllic boat ride that covers some of the famous attractions in the area.
 When you travel with Green Holiday Centre you will be able to enjoy a relaxing boat ride in the stunning Dutch Canal and create memories of exquisite beauty with your loved ones.